Learn more about Agent Led Growth: Gauge for coding agents >

 Gauge helps brands improve their visibility and perception by first measuring what models are saying and then optimizing your content strategy.
 The 17 million+ answers here come from the measuring stage where we run prompts through each AI model on a daily basis.
 For every answer that comes back, we extract the brands mentioned, sentiment, and citations.

 For each answer, we counted the number of distinct brands it mentioned — a brand named three times in one answer counts once — and averaged that across all answers per model.
 Every prompt runs against every model, so the comparison reflects how the models behave, not differences in what we're asking them.
+See our docs for how these per-answer extractions roll up into the core AEO metrics like visibility and citation rate.

 The avg distinct brands per answer number matters because visibility is a rate.
 When a model mentions more brands per answer, your chances of being included go up — but so does everyone else's.
 A high average means the model is simply talking about more brands.
 Thus, raising visibility percentage across the board.
 A low average means the model is selective, so getting mentioned at all is a stronger signal.